Researchers Say Eating Crickets Will Do A Body Good

 “With what we now know about the gut microbiota and its relationship to human health, it’s important to establish how a novel food might affect gut microbial populations.
 We found that cricket consumption may actually offer benefits beyond nutrition.”

 Crickets contain fibers that are different from the fibers humans consume in fruits and vegetables.
 As reported in the original article, some types of fiber promote the growth of beneficial bacteria known commonly as probiotics.
-Stull and colleagues examined whether the insect fibers would influence the bacteria already present un the human gastrointestinal tract.
+Stull and her colleagues examined whether the insect fibers would influence the bacteria already present in the human gastrointestinal tract.

-To find out, researchers worked with 20 healthy people aged 18-48 divided into two groups, each one alternating for two weeks either a control breakfast they served themselves or a muffin or shake containing ground cricket meal, followed by a normal diet for two weeks, before switching up each group’s breakfast option.
+To find out, researchers worked with 20 healthy people aged 18-48 who were divided into two groups, each one alternating for two weeks either a control breakfast they served themselves or a muffin or shake containing ground cricket meal, followed by a normal diet for two weeks, before switching up each group’s breakfast option.

-Researchers found no evidence to suggest an overall change in microbial composition or changes in gut inflammation, but did note an increase in an enzyme linked to gut health, as well as a decrease in an inflammatory protein in the blood that has been linked to conditions such as depression and cancer.
+Researchers found no evidence to suggest an overall change in microbial composition or changes in gut inflammation but did note an increase in an enzyme linked to gut health, as well as a decrease in an inflammatory protein in the blood that has been linked to conditions such as depression and cancer.
 Researchers also found an increase in beneficial gut bacteria linked to improved gastrointestinal function.

 “This very small study shows that this is something worth looking at in the future when promoting insects as a sustainable food source.”